Lab-RoCoCo-Sapienza/context-matters-dataset/README.md

 5) Add a `key.txt` file in the root folder with your OpenAI API key

-### Download Gibson dataset
+### Download 3D Scene Graph dataset
-Check [this link](https://github.com/StanfordVL/GibsonEnv/blob/master/gibson/data/README.md) for the process of downloading the dataset.
+Check [this link](https://github.com/StanfordVL/3DSceneGraph) to download the 3D Scene Graph from the original repository.

 This step is only required to generate the dataset splits.
 Our dataset contains reduced `.npz` scene graph files, in json format, adapted to the problem defined in the corresponding `TASK_NAME.json` configuration file.